Sunday, June 30, 2024

 In linear regression analysis, residuals are the difference between the observed values of the dependent variable and the values predicted by the regression model.

-The concept of randomness of residuals can be understood as the absence of any discernible patterns, trends, or correlations in the residuals.
+The concept of residual randomness can be understood as the absence of discernible patterns, trends, or correlations in the residuals.
 The residuals should be scattered around the regression line with no systematic deviations from zero.
 When the residuals exhibit randomness, it indicates that the model has captured all the available information, and any unexplained variability is due to random chance, making the model more reliable.

 Having random residuals is essential for several reasons:

 1. If the residuals show patterns or trends, the model is not capturing all the essential underlying relationships in the data.
-Non-random residuals suggest that the model is missing some critical explanatory variables or that the relationship between the variables is not linear.
+Non-random residuals suggest that the model is missing critical explanatory variables or that the relationship between the variables is nonlinear.

 2. Random residuals are a vital assumption in linear regression that enables valid statistical inference.
 If the residuals are not random, then the estimates of the coefficients, standard errors, and hypothesis tests can be biased or invalid.